pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

 The following instructions need to be executed on the single-node machine:

 - Please create a directory where all your Pryv data should live.
 We suggest something like `/var/pryv/`,
-- Absolute path to this location has to be stored under environment variable named `PRYV_CONF_ROOT` - you may use the script below to have it done,
+- The absolute path to this location has to be stored under environment variable named `PRYV_CONF_ROOT` - you may use the script below to have it done,
 - Copy the configuration archive to the root of the directory,
 - Unarchive the configuration in place.